SignUp for Monthly Tech-Tip from Tony Hansen

 - Once-fire ware: Once you discover the secret of gelling glazes it will not be long before you are thinking about the option of green glazing (glazing dry ware without bisquing it).
 You may be surprised how well glazes adhere to dry clay.
 But caution is needed.
 It is much more important not to water-log the piece or bubbling will occur.
 Using a higher specific gravity, if possible, might be needed.
 Glaze ware on the inside first, let that dry, then do the outside.
 In addition, experiment to learn where your glaze melts and adjust your firing schedule to soak the kiln before it melts.

-An example of the importance of allowing a bisque piece to dry before glazing the outside face.
+This is an example of the importance of allowing a bisque piece to dry after glaze the inside surface before glazing the outside face.
 This hand-built caserole lid is thin and was glazed on the inside first.
-That wetted the bisque enough that when the outside was poured there was not enough absorbency remaining to build a sufficient thickness on some of the areas of thinner cross section.
+That wetted the bisque enough that when the outside was poured there was not enough absorbency remaining to build a sufficient thickness on the darker-colored areas of thinner cross section.
 The problem is exacerbated by the fact that the underlying red body is darkening the color of the thinner glazed sections.

 The same engobe.
 Same water content.
 What is the difference?